 Ostensibly, to prevent cigarettes’ online sales to children, the vape mail ban will affect the whole industry, including the pens or batteries that heat cartridges (or carts) and those who vape flower.

-While initially geared towards flavored tobacco, the vape mail ban includes cannabis and CBD vape cartridges or carts and other vaping-related products.
+It was initially geared toward flavored tobacco.
+The vape mail ban includes cannabis and CBD vape cartridges or carts and other vaping-related products.
 The vape mail ban will make operations very difficult for the vaping industry.

-Last December, former President Donald Trump signed into law an appropriations funding bill that was 5,593 pages long that had a provision that will make it very difficult for vaping vendors to mail items via the United States Postal Service (USPS) via a post office.
+Last December, former President Donald Trump signed into law an appropriations funding bill that was 5,593 pages long.
+It had a provision that will make it very difficult for vaping vendors to mail items via the United States Postal Service (USPS) via a post office.

-UPS and Fed-Ex following the USPS and banning vape deliveries.
+UPS and Fed-Ex following the USPS and banned cannabis vape deliveries.
 DHL signed on shortly after.